 🎹 Prepping lots of Christmas music to be played on the organ at church.

-🧶 Starting to learn to knit because I’m sick of sweaters that don’t fit.
+🧶 Slowly getting better at knitting, which I started recently because I’m sick of sweaters that don’t fit.